Reviews Communities Blog FAQ Services Contact

 Choose replacement cost.
 Actual cash value subtracts depreciation, which can cut your payout on furniture and electronics.
 Replacement cost gives you funds to buy new items at today’s prices after a covered loss.

-When should you bind homeowners insurance during escrow?
+When should you bind homeowners insurance during escrow in Poway?

 You should bind 7–10 days before closing.
 Provide the binder to escrow and your lender early so final conditions clear.
 If your home is near brush or closing near fire season, start shopping within 48 hours of opening escrow.